hakui27/hakui27.github.io/README.md

 1. Return back to your repository after commiting the "_config.yml" file.
 2. Edit the README.md file by tapping the pencil icon.
 3. Then after, start making the contents of the website.
+4. Here is a [Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) if you have trouble with making the contents.
-4. Below in an example.
+5. Below is an example.
 (Similar to what you're going to do)
 ![An example of what it should look like.](https://i.stack.imgur.com/ZQpRi.png)

 ## Words of Inspiration